 It's the twenty-first century and it's clear to anyone who's been using their head that to lead a quality life, physical health and fitness is a must.
 For the average person this would mean going out for a run, or hitting the gym and that's all fine and well, but there's one area of our body often forgotten by gurus and workout enthusiasts alike - grip strength.

-Now, for most people, their grip trains to an alright level while performing other hand-based exercises like bench presses or dumbbell curls, but there's more to grip strength than first meets the eye.
+Now, for most people, their grip works to a decent level while performing other hand-based exercises like bench presses or dumbbell curls, but there's more to grip strength than first meets the eye and in this definitive guide, I will cover everything to do with Grip Strength!

 Grip Strength - What is it?